Buttercups and Daisies: Beautiful Wildflowers of Spring and Summer

 The Daisy Plant

 My father was the naturalist in my family.
-He taught me my first scientific name - Bellis perennis.
-This is the name of a common European daisy that has spread to other areas, including North America.
+He taught me my first scientific name—Bellis perennis.
+This is the name of a common European daisy that has spread to other areas, including the part of North America where I live.
 In Latin, Bellis means pretty and perennis means everlasting or eternal.
 The word "daisy" is thought to have arisen from the phrase "day's eye", referring to the fact that the daisy flower opens up during the day but closes at night.
 The common daisy is also known as the lawn daisy and the English daisy.

 Like buttercups, the common daisy is a herbaceous perennial.
 The flower is born on a long flower stalk which rises above the basal rosette of leaves.
 The leaves grow close to the ground and are spatulate, or spoon-shaped.